sevoigt/pymbs/doc/source/examples/mass_spring_damper.rst

 we add an expression that includes both:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 41
+    :lines: 25

 So far, this only calculates the value of the force, but it isn't applied to the system.
 To change this, we add a ``PtPForce`` between the body and the
 world:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 42
+    :lines: 26

 As in the previous example, we need to add visualisations so that we can see the movement of our system:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 45-46
+    :lines: 29-30

-In the end, we generate the equations of motion for our system and start the
+In the end, we generate the equations of motion for our system and show the
-representation:
+visualisation:

 .. literalinclude:: ../../../examples/mass_spring_damper.py
-    :lines: 49-50
+    :lines: 33-34

 This is what it should look like: